chasepatterson221/social-fatigue-in-parkinsons-wearables/README.md

 ## Overview

 This project looks at how Parkinson’s Disease (PD) might affect everyday social interaction.
-Instead of focusing on clinical symptoms like tremor or rigidity, I’m trying to understand something more practical:
+Instead of focusing on clinical symptoms like tremor or rigidity, I’m trying a different approach with the data that can be collected with SocialBit:

 **What does social engagement actually look like day-to-day for someone with Parkinson’s?**